monad-developers/monad-miniapp-template/README.md

-# Monad Farcaster MiniApp Template
+# Monad Farcaster Mini App Template

 The template demonstrates all Mini App capabilities and lets you easily modify it, so you can build Mini Apps.